What is Employee Retention and How to Manage it?

 What is Employee Retention?

 Employee turnover is likely to be lower if a company acknowledges the above are essential to personal development.
-When a company experiences a high turnover of staff it’s time to ask why and consider introducing or updating the employee retention plan.
+Does your company experience a high turnover of staff on a given period of time ?
+Might be time to ask why and consider introducing or updating the employee retention strategy and plan.

 Employees leaving a company can have a severe impact on a business, especially if several leave at the same time.
 It can demotivate other staff and cause them to look for another position too.